RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 ## Course grades

 Your course grade is assigned using the table below.
+Each row indicates the number of "Successful" results needed to satisfy the requirement for that grade.
+(For example, earning a "B" requires nine (9) or more *Success* marks on Skill Quizzes.)
 To earn a grade, complete **all** the requirements listed in the row for that grade.
 The numbers in parentheses indicate the maximum number of the assignment that is planned; if any of those numbers changes during the semester, the grade table will be updated accordingly.

 | Grade | Total of Class Preps and Practice (100) | Application/Analysis (11) | Skill Quizzes (11) | Miniprojects |
 |:-----:|:---------------------------------------:|:-------------------------:|:------------------:|:------------:|